WIAC (AM)

-WIAC (740 AM) is a radio station broadcasting a News Talk Information and Spanish variety format.
+WIAC (740 kHz) is an AM radio station broadcasting a News Talk Information and Spanish variety format.
 Licensed to San Juan, Puerto Rico, it serves the Puerto Rico area.
 The station is currently owned by Bestov Broadcast Group.

 History

 Puerto Rico's first advertising agency, the West Indies Advertising Company (WIAC), was founded in San Juan in 1933, by the Abarca family, which also owned a successful structural steel company.
 By 1942 the advertisement agency's management founded WIAC at 580 kHz, with Félix Muñiz, the brother of Tomás Muñiz (and uncle of Tommy Muñiz, as its administrator.
 Due to the untimely death of Félix, Tomás became the station's administrator soon after.

 WIAC operated on 580 kHz in San Juan from 1942 to 1947, a frequency later occupied by WKAQ.
 WIAC officially began operations in March 1947, moving to 740 AM, replacing WIBS in Santurce.

 During the 1950s and 1970s, WIAC was the only radio station broadcasting weather forecasts every 10 minutes and public affairs programming.